rrooggiieerr/benqprojector.py/README.md

 ## Support my work

 Do you enjoy using this Python library?
-Please consider supporting my work through one of the following platforms, your contribution is greatly appreciated and keeps me motivated:
+Please consider supporting my work through one of the following platforms.
+Your contribution is greatly appreciated and keeps me motivated:

 [![GitHub Sponsors][github-shield]][github]
 [![PayPal][paypal-shield]][paypal]